ifd3f/astrid.tech-old/content/blog/2022/04/04/1/dead-tlds.md

 Back in 1989, the Eastern Bloc countries were assigned `.su` (Soviet Union), `.pl` (Poland), `.cs` (Czechoslovakia), `.yu` (Yugoslavia) and `.dd` (East Germany). domain.
-15 months later, in 1991, the Soviet Union collapsed, and it seems that ICANN had to deal with the fallout of that.[^su]
+15 months later, in 1991, the Soviet Union collapsed, and it seems that IANA had to deal with the fallout of that.[^su]

 This situation is not the same as the one with Taiwan or Ukraine; the Soviet Union did not collapse because it was invaded, but because of internal political